ishehadeh/smp/report/progress.typ

 By answering these questions we built a foundation, The compiler architecture has mostly been decided.
 Now, we are free to iterate on this design and implement more complex language features.
 We are confident that the language outlined in @lang-design will be completed over the next 7 months.

 The remaining tasks have been split into a Major and Minor To-do list.
-The major tasks will likely be long-lived, and require consideration as the compiler developes.
-They may also need to some sections of the compiler's design to be reconsidered.
-The Minor To-do list are small tasks that can be quickly implemented without to much consideration.
+The major tasks will likely be long-lived, and require consideration as the compiler ddevelops They may also need to some sections of the compiler's design to be reconsidered.
+The Minor To-do list are small tasks that can be quickly implemented without too uch consideration.
 Most of these have a well established design, and partial support in the compiler already.

 == The Major To-Do List